-

 Why is there no free sample?

-You say each step requires hundreds of hours of practice but not the repetitive, rehearsing kind.
+You say each step requires hundreds of hours of practice.
 Without hundreds of hours of video lessons, how does that work?